Does this sound familiar?

 • Reference to any proprietary index data or methodology the company has

 1) Who are most relevant target audiences?
-One story idea may be able to be mined three or four ways as you pursue different audience angles.
+One story idea can be mined three or four ways by pursuing different audience angles.

-2) Which brands are influential with them now?
+2) Which brands are influential to this business?
 Brand tie-ins are great ways to re-angle a basic story.

-3) What do they need to know, that they don’t know now, in order to choose us?
-There are often a handful of issues that, if your audience knew and believed it, would lead them to your company.
-Purusing these is a significant story geyser.
+3) What do they need to know in order to choose us?
+There are often a handful of issues that, if your audience knew, would lead customers to your company.
+How does your company appeal to the day’s trends?
+To your audience’s pain points?
+Pursuing these is a significant story geyser.

-Making a point of continuously sharing your clients’ stories around your core values is one of the big secrets of endless storytelling.
+4) Who can back up your claims?
+Sharing your clients’ stories, when they attest to your core values, is one of the big secrets of endless storytelling.
 Here’s a quick primer on how to get your clients involved in sharing your story: Three Secrets To Writing Case Studies Right.